If you have a few slices of halloumi leftover, you may be wondering if you can keep them and bring them back to life later.

 I would always check after the first 15 seconds to judge how much longer your halloumi needs (you might find it’s already done).

+Results: This was by far the quickest method – it took a matter of seconds!
 But the halloumi came out very soggy and then quickly hardened to the point where it was more like eating cardboard.
+There was also no ‘squeak’ left.

-Other ways to reheat halloumi I didn’t test
+Other ways to reheat halloumi

 Here are some more creative ways to reheat halloumi.
 As with any method, just heat the halloumi until it’s warm because overheating it will leave you with hard, dried-out halloumi.